 You shall learn how attackers use the settings on AD to exploit and move laterally within the organization and how to prevent this.

 We shall look at some key AD user properties and AD computer properties, which include:

 A look at common AD attacks,mitigation and detection:

 - Privilege escalation

 - common powershell discovery (service discovery without port scans) tand attacks

 Try to exploit the AD you have set up to show some of the common attacks explained.

 MODULE 4: Tools to perform windows audit

-You shall learn some open source and free tools to assist perform windows security auditing efficiently and enhance continuous assessment.
+You shall learn some open source and free tools to assist in performing Windows security auditing efficiently and enhancing continuous assessment.

 Module 4 brief: